 Taking a much broader view, are there any industries that you think have fostered a better environment in helping women progress?

 I’d say the internet industry.
 Tech giants like Google, Alibaba and Facebook all have the experimental mindset.
 As they diversify their businesses into different industries, they don’t just focus on one area but many potential ones.
 If something doesn’t work out, they would close it down and start to look into new areas to try out.
 And it is such a mentality that has allowed talents regardless of gender to progress and succeed, there is Marissa Mayer (former CEO of Yahoo), Sheryl Sandberg (COO of Facebook), Susan Wojcicki (CEO of Youtube), just to name a few.

 What's your advice to leaders who want to create a more diverse and inclusive culture?

 Have patience and listen to the feedback from your colleagues.
-And when it comes to hiring, don’t just look for a resume that is a perfect match to the job description, but also think about how you can bring in more diversity that way.Posted almost 4 years ago
+And when it comes to hiring, don’t just look for a resume that is a perfect match to the job description, but also think about how you can bring in more diversity that way.Posted over 4 years ago